reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 We can also set a `title` to be shown in the browser tab and a `description` as shown in search results.

-So solve the problem we had above about our graph not loading when the page loads, we can use `on_load` inside of `app.add_page` to call the `transform_data` event handler when the page loads.
+To solve the problem we had above about our graph not loading when the page loads, we can use `on_load` inside of `app.add_page` to call the `transform_data` event handler when the page loads.
 This would look like `on_load=State.transform_data`.
 Below see what our `app.add_page` would look like with some of the changes above added.

 ```python eval
 rx.vstack(